 To understand the benefits of using heredoc, let’s take a look at the following script:

-file and run it in your terminal.
+Save the script as a .sh file and run it in your terminal.
 Note that I’ve set up an SSH key to log into my remote server.
 Therefore, I don’t need to provide a password.

 This is the output: